Student health insurance requirements

 Charges billed to your insurance (& how to request a “pause for privacy”):

 Cornell Health bills students’ insurance plans (SHP or in-network private insurance) as the primary payer for medical and psychiatry services.
-(Counseling services are excluded from insurance billing.)
+(Counseling services and asymptomatic sexually transmitted infection [STI] screenings are excluded from insurance billing.)

 When charges are billed to your insurance, your insurance plan’s explanation of benefits (EOB) statement will contain some brief information about your visit, including a “diagnostic code” that is required by insurance companies to process reimbursements.
 For students who are on a parent’s or guardian’s insurance plan, the policyholder (parent/guardian) is the EOB recipient and may see that information.
 SHP members: You are the primary policyholder for your plan and the sole recipient of your EOBs.

-When privacy is a concern, you can request a “pause for privacy” from your Cornell Health provider to have your insurance billing delayed by 30 days.
+When privacy is a concern, you can request a “pause for privacy” from your Cornell Health provider to have your insurance billing delayed by 30 days (requests must be made no later than the day of the visit).
 Some insurance plans have provisions for adult dependents to receive their own EOB when covered by a parent’s / guardian’s plan.
 You should use the time afforded by this 30-day pause to contact your insurance company and ask about the possibility to arrange to receive your EOBs separately from the primary policyholder, before Cornell Health submits the claim for your service.

 If your insurance plan does not support separate EOBs, please provide written documentation from your plan to Cornell Health’s billing office within 30 days of your service at Cornell Health (Cornell Health Billing Office, 110 Ho Plaza, Ithaca, NY 14853 or cu-healthbilling@cornell.edu).
 In these cases, Cornell Health will not submit claims for these services and will subsidize all medical and psychiatry care after your $10 visit fee, as applicable.